lordgaruda/BlazeBot/README.md

 3. Use command ```/chatid```

 Then bot will reply with CHAT_ID.

+OPEN_AI_TOKEN only if you want to chat with bot with weird replies.
+Leave "None" if not reuired.

 ## Contact me
 You can contact me using following ways